PrestaShop/docs/src/content/1.7/development/components/grid-component.md

 The Grid Definition stores the structural information about your Grid:

 * The *Grid name* is the human readable and translatable name
-* The *Grid identifier* is a unique key that you can use to select the right grid in case or you have multiple ones in a page with the same name
+* The *Grid identifier* is a unique key that you can use to select the right grid in case you have multiple ones in a page with the same name
 * The *Grid Columns* needs to be a ColumnCollection instance, you can see them as public properties of your grid (for now)
-* The *Grid actions* are the related actions available for this grid: in PrestaShop it's common to have "export" or "access to sql manager" actions.
+* The *Grid actions* are the related actions available for this grid: in PrestaShop it's common to have "export" or "access to sql manager" actions
 * The *Row actions* are the related actions available for an entry of this list of data: in PrestaShop it's common to be able to edit/access or delete the entry
 * The *Bulk actions* are the actions available for a bunch of selectable entries: a bulk delete or a bulk edition for instance.

 You don't have to create the Grid Definition by yourself byt rely instead on a Grid Definition Factory.

-This factory must implements the `GridDefinitionFactoryInterface` interface which have only one method: `create()`.
+This factory must implement the `GridDefinitionFactoryInterface` interface which has only one method: `create()`.
-You'd better use the abstract class provided by the component, which give you access to the translator and already implement re-usable functions for you:
+It's better to use the abstract class provided by the component, which provides access to the translator and already implements re-usable functions for you:

 ```php
 use PrestaShop\PrestaShop\Core\Grid\Definition\Factory\AbstractGridDefinitionFactory;